common-workflow-language/user_guide/README.md

 We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md).

+## Style Guide

+We must use CWL standards or CWL open standards when talking about CWL.
+We must use specification only when talking specifically about the CWL specification document.

+Whenever a page is updated we must verify that it does not break existing links.
+The `make html` command will fail if Sphinx detects broken links.
+It only works for links managed by Sphinx (i.e. table of contents links, or links to Markdown pages).
+For simple HTML links (e.g. `< href=>` or markdown external links) pull request reviewers must verify that links are still working after the change.

 ### Code examples

 To include code into a Markdown file you have two options.
 For external files use